CrisztinaZudor/Humor-Detection/README.md

 If you prefer to run the notebook locally:

 1. **Download the Notebook**: Click on `HumorDetection.ipynb` in the GitHub repository and download it by clicking on `Raw`, then right-clicking and choosing "Save as" to download the file to your local machine.
-2. **Download the Dataset**: Ensure you also download the `dataset.csv` from the GitHub repository in a similar manner.
+2. **Download the Dataset**: Ensure you also download the `dataset.csv` from [this Kaggle link](https://www.kaggle.com/datasets/deepcontractor/200k-short-texts-for-humor-detection).
 3. **Upload to Colab**: If you choose to run it in Google Colab instead of locally, go to Google Colab, and select `Upload notebook` from the `File` menu to upload the downloaded `.ipynb` file.
 Remember to also upload the `dataset.csv`.
 4. **Run the Notebook**: Follow the same steps as above to run the notebook cells sequentially or individually, ensuring that the dataset file is in the same directory as the notebook when running it locally.